elba7r/system-v9/erpnext/docs/user/manual/en/accounts/budgeting.md

 ####Step 4: Monthly Distribution

 If you have seasonal business, you can also define a Monthly Distribution record, to distribute the budget between months.
-If you don't set the monthly distribution, ERPNext will calculate the budget on yearly basis or in equal proportion for every month.
+If you don't set the monthly distribution, Revalue ERP will calculate the budget on yearly basis or in equal proportion for every month.

 <img class="screenshot" alt="Monthly Distribution" src="/docs/assets/img/accounts/monthly-budget-distribution.png">